YiqianMao0502/STAR-CCM-Automation-Batch-Script/README.md

 Python 3
 Expect Package Installed
 Curl Package Installed

-For notification functionality, make a free Pushbullet account, generate a user token and install app on smart phone.
+For notification functionality, make a free Pushbullet account, generate a user token and install app on smartphone.

 **Instructions**
 1. Place all simulation files in the same directory as the script. (no need to generate volume mesh before hand).